 October 15, 2020: You've heard the expression "no pain, no gain?"
-When it comes to physical activity, that statement is way too simplistic — especially for people with conditions that cause chronic pain.
+When it comes to physical activity, that statement is way too simplistic.
+This is especially true for people with conditions that cause chronic pain.

 A more accurate, if a lot less catchy, way to put it might be, "You can gain even with pain."

-Conditions like rheumatoid arthritis, osteoarthritis, and chronic neck and low back pain needn't prevent people from being physically active.
-Even with the challenges of a pandemic that has closed gyms and schools, movement is essential for children and adults with and without pain.
+Arthritis and chronic neck and low back pain shouldn't prevent people from being physically active.
+Even with the challenges of a pandemic, movement is essential for children and adults.

-Get answers to those questions and more — and hear the stories of patients who've thrived despite pain conditions that threatened to sideline them.
+Our guests answer those questions and share stories of patients who've thrived despite pain conditions.

 Here's our conversation with Nancy Durban, Marie Bement, and Dana Dailey.